Larraguibel/ArtificialInteligence/Project 2: Belief Agent/README_PROJECT2.md

 * *AGM_postulates_Test.py*: functions implementing the AGM postulates to test over the contraction and revision operations in the belief base.
 There is a main that allow you to easily test the implementation of the AGM postulates over

-* *func.py*: Auxiliar functions for the BeliefBase class implementation and 3 contraction AGM postulates for functioning guarantee.
+* *func.py*: Auxiliar functions for the BeliefBase class implementation and 3 contraction AGM postulates to check that everything is working in the BeliefBase Class.